Skip to main content

-The 2025 Hyundai IONIQ 5 N earns a F for fuel cost among premium SUVs.
+The 2025 Hyundai IONIQ 5 N scores well for reliability but below average for fuel cost among premium SUVs.
 NHTSA has no recall campaigns on file for this vehicle.

 Data Summary